MSDcrafter/Conways-Game-of-Life/ReadMe.md

 The file was originally around 5kb large, so i thought i would optimize it (The original file is also be included in the repo, if you havent noticed already)

-This project uses the pygame library, but doesnt otherwise depend on any other libraries
+This project uses the pygame library, but doesnt otherwise depend on any other external libraries